LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

          "Date": "2020-10-31"
       }

-We can think of inputs as a *partial State* provided by the client during **C**\reate and **U**\pdate interactions.
-Only some of the fields are included because the API is responsible for providing the others.
+We can think of inputs as a *partial state* provided by the client during create and update operations.
+Only some of the fields are included because the
+API is responsible for providing the others.

-Consider the following example of an input shape.
+Consider the following example of an input shape used to create an event.
 Notice that the ``Id`` field is not included:

-.. admonition:: example
+.. admonition:: Example

    .. sourcecode:: bash
-      :caption: The input shape (blueprint) used to Create a Coding Event
+		:linenos:

       CodingEvent {
          Title: string